cobaltgit/versare/README.md

 ### System Requirements
 * Git is required to fetch the repository code
-* Python 3.10 and pip is required with the virtualenv module
+* Python 3.10 and pipenv is required to install dependencies
 * PostgreSQL is recommended to connect to the database from the command line

 Install these with your system package manager